bigtreetech/docs/docs/Panda_Jetpack_V2.md

 - **Omni-directional Part Cooling Fan Duct**

-    Engineered with a corner-outlet design for uniform airflow, delivering superior bridging and overhang performance.
-Its compact shape provides a perfect view of the nozzle and print at all times.
+    Features a corner-outlet design that distributes airflow evenly.
+This improves bridging and overhang performance.
+The compact shape also ensures a clear, unobstructed view of the nozzle and printing process.

 - **Precision Injection Molded**

-    Enhanced surface finish for elevated visual appeal and premium feel.
+    Provides an enhanced surface finish, resulting in a more visually appealing and premium-feeling product.

 - **Web UI Wireless Control**

-    Customize your lighting effortlessly.
-Manage effects, color, brightness, and speed via an intuitive web interface.
+    Use the intuitive web interface to customize your lighting.
+Adjust effects, color, brightness, and speed.

-- **H-Series Style Status Color Indicator**
+- **H2D Style Status Color Indicator**

-    Vibrant, colorful lighting provides instant feedback and dynamic visual alerts.
+    Use the vibrant LED lighting to receive instant feedback on device status and dynamic visual alerts for notifications.

 ## **Specifications**